 To close the door on a dated appearance, you don’t have to spend a lot of money.
 Plaster and Disaster spruced up her interior doors by selecting a cheerful yellow and spray painting the hardware.
 Giving worn doorknobs a fresh coat of paint does a lot to make a room look neater, tidier, and well-maintained.

 Stick a Fork in It

 Sure, you don't NEED to paint your wooden kitchen utensils.
 But there's no reason not to do just that.
-Take them down from their spot on your kitchen shelves, then dip the handles of spoons, forks, and spatulas in paint for a modern, dip-dyed look.
+Take them down from their spot on your kitchen shelves, then follow Within The Grove's steps for painting the handles of spoons, forks, and spatulas in paint for a modern, dip-dyed look.

-This vertical herb garden is perfect for horizontally-challenged terraces or backyards.
+This vertical herb garden by The Sweetest Occassion is perfect for horizontally-challenged terraces or backyards.
 To get growing, assemble scrap wood into a trellis with holes drilled in for screw hooks.
 Onto the hooks, hang mini paint pots filled with herbs to put your green thumb on display in a space-smart way!

 Couched in Color